Visa, American Express, Discover, MasterCard – What’s the Difference?

 Credit Card Issuers

 Visa and MasterCard do not actually issue credit cards to consumers.
-Instead, these two networks have their credit cards issued by credit unions and banks.
+Instead, banks or credit unions will work with credit card networks to issue cards.

 - Approving or denying credit card applications